 The GROW-IT Center will be a community-university urban agricultural Gateway for Research, Outreach, Workforce Development, Innovation and Teaching.

 Partners envision a year-round learning hub for scientists, students of all ages and community practitioners to exchange knowledge and grow healthy communities.
-Our purpose is to generate and disseminate best practices in sustainable urban agriculture, healthy food production and access, and ecological preservation, and to inspire and prepare the next generation to address these issues.
+Our purpose is to generate and disseminate best practices in sustainable urban food production, healthy food production and access, and ecological preservation, and to inspire and prepare the next generation to address these issues.

 University departments, community organizations and neighbors who are interested in exploring community-university collaboration related to these purposes are encouraged to contact GROW-IT@metrostate.edu:

-- urban agriculture
+- urban food production

 - healthy food access